hornang/oesenc-export/README.md

 ### How it works

-Chart file reading and rendering in OpenCPN all happens inside the plugins. oesu format (and the now legacy oesenc format) are handled by the "o-charts_pi" plugin ("pi" for plugin).
+Chart file reading and rendering in OpenCPN all happens inside the plugins.
+OESU format (and the now legacy oesenc format) are handled by the "o-charts_pi" plugin ("pi" for plugin).
 When you start OpenCPN a system daemon called **oexserverd** is automatically started by the plugin. o-charts_pi talks to **oexserverd** via pipes.
 When a chart file is to be opened o-charts_pi instructs **oexserverd** to open the file and perform an on-the-fly decryption while streaming the file via the pipe. **oexserverd** internally has calculated the decryption key based on some kind of machine identifier. **oexserverd** executable is not open source.
 Binaries for the most common platforms are provided in the [o-charts_pi git repository](https://github.com/bdbcat/o-charts_pi).

 ## Background